HomeRight ArrowNBA

 • Kings vs Knicks pick: Deuce McBride Over 10.5 Points (-120)

-My Knicks vs. Kings best bet is on a Deuce McBride over 10.5 points, with the best price currently available at bet365, but make sure to find the best odds by checking our live NBA odds page.
+My Knicks vs. Kings best bet is on a Deuce McBride over 10.5 points.
+Make sure to find the best odds by checking our live NBA odds page.

 Kings Logo